gcollard/lightbus/docs/tutorial/getting-involved.md

 ## How to get started (non-coding)

-There are lots of ways you can get even without getting stuck into code.
+There are lots of ways you can get involved even without getting stuck into code.
 Even if you are a Python developer, this can still be a good place to start:

 * **Say hello** [in our community chat](https://discord.gg/2j594ws).
 We can have a chat about ways